JetBrains/teamcity-documentation/topics/upgrade.md

 __Important note on TeamCity data structure upgrade__

 TeamCity server stores its data in the database and in [TeamCity Data Directory](teamcity-data-directory.md) on the file system.
 Different TeamCity versions use different data structure of the database and Data Directory.
 Upon starting newer version of TeamCity, the data is kept in the old format until you confirm the upgrade and data conversion on the Maintenance page in the web UI.
-Until you do so, you can back up the old data; however, once the upgrade is complete, the data is updated to a newer format.
+Until you do so, you can back up the old data; however, once the upgrade is complete, the data is converted to the new format.
 __Once the data is converted, downgrade to the previous TeamCity versions which uses different data format is not possible!__
 There are several important issues with data format upgrade: